The Hellmann Creative Center is a year round creative placemaking space housing Empower Tools, Art Equals and 7 artist studios.

 On September 5, 2016, the building reopened as the Hellmann Creative Center.
 It is now home to The Center for Great Neighborhood’s offices, 8 artist studios, and over 3,000 square feet of public event space.
 Hellmann is once again in the business of welcoming people to turn their ideas and dreams into reality!

-To rent a studio or event space, contact Courtney Barlow-Schulte.
+To rent an event space, contact Courtney Barlow-Schulte.

 To find out more about what’s currently happening at Hellmann, check out our webpage.